altq-ok/OK-Dashboard/README.md

 ## TL; DR

-While the core components are not that simple, adding a new widget in frontend and a new data type in backend is pretty simple.
+While core components are relatively complex to provide a robust framework, adding a new widget in frontend and a new data type in backend is pretty simple.

 1. Add an engine in Python which saves either dataframe or JSON in a shared drive.
 2. Syncer will automatically copy it to your local to minimize network latency.